GM names new head of North American manufacturing

-DETROIT (Reuters) - General Motors Co (GM.N) on Monday named a new head for its North American manufacturing, replacing an executive who last week was assigned to cut waste at the U.S. automaker.
+DETROIT, June 17 (Reuters) - General Motors Co on Monday named a new head for its North American manufacturing, replacing an executive who last week was assigned to cut waste at the U.S. automaker.

 Gerald Johnson was named vice president for North American manufacturing, effective July 1.
 He will be responsible for 74,000 employees at 56 plants, and will report to global manufacturing chief Tim Lee.